kiba/Writings/fac/chp19_expansion.md

 Eventually he suggested sending a representative of his to our kingdom.
 We said no.

 After that, we were done.
-The spymaster elected to leave Jiraiya with some pictures that Jiraiya appreciated.
+The spymaster elected to leave Jiraiya with some pictures that Jiraiya would appreciate.
 A bunch of things happened while the remote were aways.

 A ninja try to track the spymaster and her genin down, but they were able to get away.